AnishaGharat/Web_Search_Engine/README.md

 ### Step 4 - Running the Application

-- Change the file paths in two files:
+- Change the file paths in the below two files and add the complete path of the WebPages/Text folder in your directories:
   - Parser.java -> File FolderWithFiles = new File("");
   - WebSearchEngine.java -> private static String filePathAbs = "";